|Enewsletter • August 9, 2006|

 Victor will be starting his touring shortly and will need housing in the following regions: Santa Cruz/Monterey, CA (late August), Fresno, CA (late August), Pullman, WA (late September), Portland, OR (early October), Chico, CA (mid October), Flagstaff, AZ (late October), Albuquerque, NM (early November), Las Cruces, NM (early November), and San Diego, CA (mid November).

-If you would be willing to house this dedicated young man, please email victor (at) veganoutreach.org.
+If you would be willing to house this dedicated young man, please email info (at) veganoutreach.org.
 Thanks!

 Product of the Week